Delivery

 A new feature has been developed and added to online services that enable architects to provide their E&D data confidentially at the same time as accessing other services.
 We have joined a cross-Regulation workgroup to develop a framework for measuring success against E&D objectives.
 We continued to meet with stakeholders and those with expertise in Equality & Diversity matters in order to learn and promote best practice.

-Manage ARB’s reputation to ensure there is public confidence in the regulation of architectsgreen box
+Manage ARB’s reputation to ensure there is public confidence in the regulation of architects

 Actions